Automorphism groups of linearly ordered structures and endomorphisms of the ordered set $(\mathbb{Q},{\leq})$ of rational numbers: Images of idempotent transformations (Theorem )

 \section{Images of idempotent transformations (Theorem~\ref{thm:image})}

-We shall now establish Theorem~\ref{thm:image}, namely that a subset~$X$ of~$\Q$ arises as the image of an idempotent endomorphism of~$\Qset$ if and only if no maximal interval with the complement of~$X$ is closed.
+We shall now establish Theorem~\ref{thm:image}, namely that a subset~$X$ of~$\Q$ arises as the image of an idempotent endomorphism of~$\Qset$ if and only if no maximal interval within the complement of~$X$ is closed.

 \spc

 First let $f$~be an idempotent endomorphism of the linearly ordered set of rational numbers~$(\Q,{\leq})$.
 In order to describe the image of~$f$ as a subset of~$\Q$ we shall consider the various preimages~$xf^{-1}$ of $x \in \Q$.
 Note that $xf^{-1}$~is empty if $x$~is not in the image of~$f$, while $x \in xf^{-1}$ for all $x \in \im f$ because $f$~is idempotent.
 Define